 When the stakes are hight and the consequences are steep, having the best legal defense on your side.
 Many times these cases can be reduced to a lessor offense.
 That can make all the difference to you and your life.
-Richard Lawson has been defending Fleeing and eluding cases for almost 20 years.
+Richard Lawson has been defending Fleeing and eluding cases for more than 20 years.
 He is Georgia's top-rated DUI Lawyer.
 As a Former Georgia Prosecutor, he knows the ins and outs of your case, from both sides.
 He is Georgia's most reviewed lawyer.
 His reviews can be read on AVVO.
 Hire Georgia's Top-rated DUI Attorney today.

 How Does Georgia Law Apply To Fleeing and Eluding Cases?

 Georgia law holds that it is illegal for any driver to willfully fail or refuse to bring his or her vehicle to a stop or to flee from a pursuing police vehicle or officer when they are blue lighted or some other signal is given indicating that the officer is attempting to pull over the vehicle.
 Of course, this cannot be ambiguous.
 The officer must be in uniform and in an appropriately marked vehicle.

 It is also illegal to state that one is a police officer if they are not one to avoid arrest.
 In addition, if the accused driver, while fleeing or attempting to elude a pursuing police vehicle or police officer in an attempt to escape arrest for any offense: